JaqiKal/tic-tac-toe/TESTING.md

-# Manus Herba - Herbal, Lymphatic drainage and Zone therapy website
+# # Tic Tac Toe - A game for all times

 ![The website shown on a variety of screen sizes](/documentation/doc-image/amiresponsive.png)